 - If you’re feeling a bit nervous about safety, jump on some day tours to see those parts of town you’d rather not explore on your own.

 So keep your wits about you, use common sense – and have a fabulous time in Rio, one of the best cities in the world!

-website about Rio de Janeiro for both
+Rio de Janeiro travel resources